hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 | `How much do you want to increase the order size for each additional order (default is 0) ? >>>` | This sets `order_step_size` (see [definition](#configuration-parameters)) |
 | `Enter the price increments (as percentage) for subsequent orders (Enter 0.01 to indicate 1%)? >>>` | This sets `order_interval_percent` (see [definition](#configuration-parameters)) |

-### Inventory Skew Configuration
+### Inventory-Based Dynamic Order Sizing

 The inventory skew function is ***currentlyavailable in single order trading mode only***.
-This function allows you to specify a target base to quote asset inventory ratio and adjust order sizes in response to imbalances in inventory.
-For example, if you are targeting a 50/50 base to quote asset ratio but the current value of your base asset is more than 50% of the value of your inventory, then bid sizes (buy base asset) are decreased, while ask sizes (sell base asset) are increased.
+This function allows you to specify a target base to quote asset inventory ratio and adjust order sizes whenever the current portfolio ratio deviates from this target.

+For example, if you are targeting a 50/50 base to quote asset ratio but the current value of your base asset accounts for more than 50% of the value of your inventory, then bid sizes (buy base asset) are decreased, while ask sizes (sell base asset) are increased.

  | Prompt | Description |
 |-----|-----|